palladian/palladian/src/site/markdown/TextClassifier.md

 Features
 --------

 Features are the input for a classifier.
-In text classification, we have a long string as an input from which we need to derive several features during preprocessing.
+In text classification, we have a long string as an input from which we need to derive features during preprocessing.
 Palladian's text classifier works with <a href="http://en.wikipedia.org/wiki/N-gram">*n*-grams</a>. *n*-grams are sets of tokens of the length *n*, which are created by sliding a "window" over the given text.
 Palladian can create features using character- or word-based *n*-grams.

 As an example, consider the text `"the quick brown fox"`: